trpc/trpc/www/docs/server/validators.md

 slug: /server/validators
 ---

-tRPC procedures may define an input and/or an output.
-It's flexible too, so we support many different validators, and it's easy to integrate a validator which we don't directly support.
+tRPC procedures may define validation logic for their input and/or output.
+There is first class support for many popular validators, and [integrating a validator](#contributing-your-own-validator-library) which we don't directly support in usually straight-forward.

 ### Input Validators